 In June 2021, we entered into an agreement to form another joint venture in the form of a limited liability partnership with GIC Private Limited, Singapore's sovereign wealth fund ("GIC"), to develop and operate additional xScale data centers in Europe and the Americas (the "EMEA 2 Joint Venture").
 The transaction is structured to close in phases over the course of two years, pending regulatory approval and other closing conditions.
-The assets and liabilities of the Warsaw 4 ("WA4") data center site, which are currently included within our EMEA region and are expected to be sold to the EMEA 2 Joint Venture in a future phase, were classified as held for sale as of June 30, 2021 and remained held for sale as of March 31, 2022.
+The assets and liabilities of the Warsaw 4 ("WA4") data center site, which were included within our EMEA region, were classified as held for sale as of June 30, 2021.
+In June 2022, we sold the WA4 data center in exchange for a total consideration of \$61.5 million.
+During the three months ended June 30, 2022, we recognized an insignificant gain on the sale of the WA4 data center.